 The Pop-Up Mobile Voting Unit will be utilized in the 2020 election cycle.
-Locations will be balanced between opportunities to reach geographically isolated voters and high-impact events to reach many voters.
 Voters will be notified in the VIG and VBM instructions of any mobile voting opportunities.
 Details such as locations and dates and hours of operations will be published in the VIG and website at ocvote.com/early.

-See page 105 for images of OCROV's mobile fleet.
+See page 97 for images of OCROV's mobile fleet.

-Projected Budget for Voter Outreach
+Projected Budget for Voter Outreach §4005(a)(10)(l)(i)(VII), §4005(a)(10)(l)(i)(VII)

-§4005(a)(10)(l)(i)(VII), §4005(a)(10)(l)(i)(VII)